-Steiner was a pioneer in the area of developmentally based, age appropriate learning, and many of his teachings were later born out by the work of Gesell, Piaget and others.
-In addition, he sought to develop a balanced education for the “whole child”, one which would engage the child’s feeling and willing, as well as thinking and would leave his or her inner nature acknowledged, but free.
-From preschool through to high school, the goal of Waldorf education is the same – a balanced education that strives to develop the physical, emotional and spiritual forces at work in each child.
+Steiner was a pioneer in the area of developmentally based, age appropriate learning, and many of his teachings were later borne out by the work of Gesell, Piaget and others.
+He sought to develop a balanced education for the “whole child,” one which would engage the child’s feeling and will as well as thinking, and would leave his or her inner nature acknowledged, but free.